wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 3. Create a zip or tar file containing the storage and configuration directories, and move it to a USB device or other safe location.
 File transfer can be done with WinSCP, SFTP, or external device.

-### Move the files to the new hardware
+### Move the files to the new device

-When the new hardware has been installed with Edge Data Store, the new system will have a default configuration.
+When you have first installed Edge Data Store on the new device, the new system will have a default configuration.

 1. Use the Windows Task Manager to stop the Edge Data Store service.
 2. Once the service has stopped, navigate to the _C:\ProgramData\OSIsoft\EdgeDataStore_ directory, and delete the default storage and configuration folders from the new device.